Boris III of Bulgaria: The Holocaust

 In early 1943, Hitler's emissary, Theodor Dannecker, arrived in Bulgaria.
 Dannecker was an SS-Hauptsturmführer (captain) and one of Adolf Eichmann's associates who guided the campaign for the deportation of the French Jews to concentration camps.
-In February 1943, Dannecker met with the Commissar for Jewish Affairs in Bulgaria, Alexander Belev, notorious for his antisemitic and strong nationalist views.
+In February 1943, Dannecker met with the Commissar for Jewish Affairs in Bulgaria, Aleksandar Belev, notorious for his antisemitic and strong nationalist views.
 They held closed-door meetings and ended with a secret agreement signed on 22 February 1943 for the deportations of 20,000 Jews – 11,343 from Aegean Thrace and Vardar Macedonia, and 8,000 from Bulgaria proper.
 These were the territories conquered by Germany, but being under Bulgarian occupation and jurisdiction at the time, although this occupation was never recognized internationally.
-The Jewish people in these territories were the only ones who did not get Bulgarian citizenship in 1941–1942, unlike the rest of the population.
+The Jewish people in these territories were the only ones who were not awarded Bulgarian citizenship in 1941–1942, unlike the rest of the population.
 The remaining 20,000 Bulgarian Jews were to be deported later.

 The initial roundups began on 9 March 1943, during that month, Bulgarian military and police authorities deported 11,343 Jews from the Bulgarian-occupied regions of Vardar Macedonia, Pomoravlje in occupied Yugoslavia and Aegean Thrace to Auschwitz-Birkenau and Treblinka.

 Boxcars were lined up in Kyustendil, a town near the western border.
 But as the news about the imminent deportations leaked out, protests arose throughout Bulgaria.
 On the morning of 9 March, a delegation from Kyustendil, composed of eminent public figures and headed by Dimitar Peshev, the deputy speaker of the National Assembly, met with Interior Minister Petur Gabrovski.
 Facing strong opposition from within the country, Gabrovski relented.
 The same day, he sent telegrams to the roundup centers in the pre-war territory of Bulgaria, postponing the deportations to a future, unidentified date.
-In a report of 5 April 1943, Adolph Hoffman, a German government adviser and police attache at the German legation in Sofia (1943–44) wrote: "The Minister of Interior has received instruction from the highest place to stop the planned deportation of Jews from the old borders of Bulgaria".
-In fact, Gabrovski's decision was not taken on his own "personal initiative", but had come from the highest authority – Tsar Boris III, who decided under pressure to temporarily stop the deportation of the rest of the Jews.
+In a report of 5 April 1943, Adolph Hoffman, a German government adviser and police attache at the German legation in Sofia from 1943 to 1944 wrote: "The Minister of Interior has received instruction from the highest place to stop the planned deportation of Jews from the old borders of Bulgaria".
+In fact, Gabrovski's decision was not taken on his own personal initiative, but had come from the highest authority – Tsar Boris III, who decided under pressure to temporarily stop the deportation of the rest of the Jews.
 While Jews living in Bulgaria proper were saved, almost all the Jews from Vardar Macedonia and Aegean Thrace perished in the death camps of Treblinka and Majdanek.
+A telegram dated 4 April 1943 from Germany's foreign minister, Joachim von Ribbentrop, indicated the readiness of King Boris to hand over half of the Jewish population: